chirimen-oh/chirimen-oh.github.io/docs/en/index.md

 # English Documents and Downloads

 From here, you can refer to various documents download softwares about CHIRIMEN.
+If you contribute to write documents, please refer to [How to edit chirimen.org](https://github.com/chirimen-oh/chirimen-oh.github.io).

 ## [License](../../license/)